kalicx02/Youtube-Script/README.md

 # Youtube-Script
-Tool for downloading Youtube videos in .mp3 format using youtube.dl
+Tool for downloading Youtube videos in .mp3 format using youtube.dlp